polymerchm/rpi-doorbot/README.md

 ### doorLock.py

 - watches for door lock requests and enerizes/de-energizes the lock
     - updates the state of the lock in redis
-- ask API to send message for UI updates
+    - asks API to send message for UI updates
     - uses threaded timer to relock the door after delay

 ### doorSwitch.py

 - watches for changes in amagnetic reed switches
     - logs the changes and timestamp to redis
-- asls API to send messsage for UI update
+    - asks API to send messsage for UI update

 ### updateIDCache.py